PREreview/documentation/resources/tips_emails_LivePREJC.md

 **9. Liven it up and build your network**

-*Lead and participate to live-streamed PREreview journal clubs*:
+*Lead and participate to live-streamed PREreview journal clubs*: Live-streamed preprint journal clubs, are journal clubs that happen online and involve researchers from different institutions and geographical locations who have in common a passion for a given topic.
+These events are not only more inclusive because they allow for anyone with an internet connection to participate, but they also help you build connections with your peers.
+Learn more about them and how we can support you if you wish to get one going below.

 **10. Look for more resources**